U.S. Route 40: California

 Between Truckee and the Nevada state line, the former route of US 40 is mostly visible from the freeway, but not drivable as a contiguous route.
 Portions accessible include Glenshire Drive, Hirshdale Road, and Floriston Way.

 From 1954 to 1964, an alternate route US 40 was available, especially during winter, to avoid Donner Pass.
-Donner Pass, elevation 7056 ft, might be closed in winter.
+The pass, elevation 7056 ft, might be closed in winter.
 This alternate route used Beckwourth Pass, elevation of 5221 ft.
 Since Beckwourth Pass is nearly 2000 ft lower than Donner Pass, it could be kept open longer.

 Alt.
 US 40 departed from the main track of US 40 near Davis and ran north along what was then signed as US 99W into Woodland.